 PROGRAM 1-5 USE OF SITES IN PREVIOUS CYCLES.
 Pursuant to Government Code Section 65583.2(c), any nonvacant sites identified in the prior 5th Housing Element Cycle or vacant sites identified in two or more consecutive planning periods shall be provided by-right development (without discretionary review) when at least 20 percent of the units in the proposed development are affordable to lower-income households (extremely low, very low, or low-income).
-Parcels in Mountain House that have been inventoried to meet the lower-income RHNA will be rezoned to allow projects by right when at least 20 percent of the units proposed are affordable to lower-income households within six months of Housing Element adoption.
 The County will commit to updating all required Development Code and General Plan provisions and will continue to monitor sites moving forward.

-Responsible Party: Community Development Funding: General Fund Timeframe: Within six months of adoption of the Housing Element.
-By-right provisions will take effect upon adoption of the Housing Element.
+Responsible Party: Community Development

+Funding: General Fund

+Timeframe: By-right provisions will take effect upon adoption of the Housing Element.